pennersr/django-allauth/README.rst

 -----

-This app currently provides no functionality for enforcing views to be HTTPS only, or switching between HTTP and HTTPS (and back) on demand.
+This app currently provides no functionality for enforcing views to be HTTPS only, or switching from HTTP to HTTPS (and back) on demand.
 There are third party packages aimed at providing precisely this, please use these .